How to make southern soul food style potato salad with eggs, relish, green onion, and celery!

 Instructions

-- Boil the potatoes until they are nice and fork tender, once done drain the water and let cool.
+- Boil the potatoes until they are nice and fork-tender.
+Once done. drain the water and let the potatoes cool.4 large russet potatoes

-- Peel the potato skin off, place them into a large bowl, then cut the potatoes in chunks.
+- Peel the potato skin off, place them into a large bowl, then cut the potatoes into chunks.

-- Dice or crumble the boiled eggs, then add them into the bowl with the potatoes.
+- Dice or crumble the boiled eggs, then add them to the bowl with the potatoes.3 large hard-boiled eggs

-- Sprinkle in all of the seasonings, then set the bowl to the side.
+- Sprinkle in all of the seasonings, then set the bowl to the side.1 tsp cracked black pepper, 1 1/2 tsp onion powder, 1 tsp salt, 1 tsp garlic powder

 - Mix until well combined, then add it with the other ingredients.